 This amount should show the liabilities which are subordinated to the claims from general creditors and subject to a satisfactory subordinated loan agreement.
-The minimum requirements which must be met for a satisfactory subordinated loan agreement is provided in the Rules of Bursa Malaysia Derivatives Berhad.
+The minimum requirements

 LINE 25.b - Not subject to satisfactory subordinated loan agreements

 This amount should show the liabilities which are subordinated to the claims from general creditors and are not subject to a satisfactory subordinated loan agreement.